Sarah Sarchet

 3 Credits

 This course provides students with fundamentals of biological concepts and processes.
-Topics include plant and animal form and function, nutritional and excretory requirements, and homeostatic mechanisms and their regulation in organisms.
+Topics include animal form and function, nutritional and excretory requirements, and homeostatic mechanisms and their regulation in organisms.
 Principles governing the concept of biological evolution and genomic evolution are introduced.
 Laboratory methods used to make observations and collect data are practiced.
 Recording observations and analysis of data are emphasized in formal written laboratory reports.
 Laboratory activities complement classroom activities.